 When you return to the top, you’ll be tempted to cheat by letting your feet touch the floor, but the returning position is actually balancing on the edge of your glutes with your feet still off the ground.

-The only way this movement will work properly is if you create a taut C-scoop with your torso, driving your navel back into your spine and hollowing-out your abdomen with intensity.
+This movement will work properly only if you create a taut C-scoop with your torso, driving your navel back into your spine and hollowing out your abdomen with intensity.